 Christine (Groneman) Okochi is a CIRES Education & Outreach Associate.
 She developed a love of science and teaching early in her career at the Cornell Tree Ring Lab, where she was first an undergraduate researcher and then returned after graduating to train the next cohort of researchers in dendrochronology.
 She has since taught in K-12 classrooms as a Peace Corps volunteer in the Republic of Cape Verde and New York City public schools.
-After earning a Masters degree in International Education, she settled in Colorado where she now supports educational research and program evaluation with the CIRES Education & Outreach team.
+After earning a Masters degree in International Education, she settled in Colorado where she now conducts program evaluation and educational research with the CIRES Education & Outreach team.

 - M.A., International Education, New York University, New York, NY, 2009

 - M.A., Teaching E.S.O.L., Peace Corps Fellow, Teachers College, New York, NY, 2006

 - B.A., History of Art; Independent Study in Dendrochronology, Cornell University, Ithaca, NY, 1999